Properties of Ammonia

 Ammonia is a colourless gas having a distinct odour.
 It consists of both nitrogen and hydrogen atoms.
 It is made naturally in both the human body and nature, such as in air, water, soil, and even in bacteria.
-Both ammonia and the ammonium ions in the human body are important components of several metabolic processes.
+Both ammonia and ammonium ions in the human body are important components of several metabolic processes.
 The human body produces ammonia when it breaks down foods that consist of protein into ammonia and amino acids.
 It then converts the ammonia to urea.
 It also plays a crucial role in manufacturing many different products that we use in our day to day lives.

 Ammonium hydroxide, known typically as household ammonia, is an essential ingredient in our day to day household cleaning products.
 Ammonia makes for the building block for the ammonium nitrate fertilizer.
 It tends to release nitrogen which is a crucial nutrient in growing plants.
-In this article, we will learn about the properties of ammonia, liquid ammonia uses and the other uses of ammonia.
+In this article, we will learn about the properties of ammonia, liquid ammonia uses and the other uses of Ammonia.

 Physical Properties of Ammonia